-It’s 1907 Los Angeles.
+It’s 1907 Los Angeles in The Secret Life of Anna Blanc.
 Mischievous socialite Anna Blanc could match wits with Sherlock Holmes, but in her world women are not allowed to hunt criminals.
 Determined to break free of the era’s rigid social roles, she buys off the chaperone assigned by her domineering father and, using an alias, takes a job as a police matron with the Los Angeles Police Department.
 There she discovers a string of brothel murders, which the cops are covering up.
 Seizing her one chance to solve a crime, she takes on the investigation herself.

 If the police find out, she’ll get fired; if her father finds out, he’ll disown her; and if her fiancé finds out, he’ll cancel the wedding.

 Anna must choose–either hunt the villain and risk losing her father, fiancé, and wealth, or abandon her dream and leave the killer on the loose. (via Goodreads)

 I received an Audible copy of The Secret Life of Anna Blanc through Audiobookworm Promotions in exchange for an honest review during the blog tour!

 I got really excited about The Secret Life of Anna Blanc, because a lot of reviewers compared it to the Miss Fisher’s Murder Mysteries show that I have fallen head over heels in love with on Netflix.
 I didn’t love this quite as much as I loved the tv show, but it was still a good mystery, where the murderer actually surprised me.

 Also a trigger warning for gaslighting, rape, abuse, suicides that turn out to be murders, and Anna saying repeatedly that a good woman would never commit suicide by slashing her throat.